Alabama

 Student Eligibility

-Children are eligible to receive scholarships if their families qualify for the federal free and reduced-price lunch (FRL) program ($51,338 for a family of four in 2022–23), which is 185 percent of the federal poverty level.
+Children are eligible to receive scholarships if their family household income does not exceed 250 percent of the federal poverty level ($75,000 for a family of four in 2023-24).
 Also, qualifying students must be younger than 19 years of age.
-Once a student receives a scholarship, the family’s income may not exceed 275 percent of the federal poverty level ($76,313 for a family of four in 2022–23).
-Public and private school students assigned to failing schools receive first priority for scholarships.
-Alabama defines a public school as failing if it meets one or more of the following requirements: 1) The school is designated as a failing school by the state Superintendent of Education, or 2) the school does not exclusively serve a special population of students and is listed in the lowest 6 percent of public K–12 schools on the state standardized assessment in reading and math.
-If an SGO has scholarship funds unaccounted for on July 31 of each year, scholarships may be made available to eligible students in public school, regardless of whether or not their assigned public school is considered failing.
+Once a student receives a scholarship, the family’s income may not exceed 350 percent of the federal poverty level ($105,000 for a family of four in 2023-24).
+Public and private school students assigned to priority schools receive scholarships first.
+Alabama defines a public school as priority if it meets one or more of the following requirements: 1) The school is designated as a priority school by the state Superintendent of Education, or 2) the school does not exclusively serve a special population of students and has received a D or an F on the most recent state report card.
+If an SGO has scholarship funds unaccounted for on July 31 of each year, scholarships may be made available to eligible studpents in public school, regardless of whether their assigned public school is considered priority.
 No more than a quarter of first-time recipients may have already been enrolled in a private school the previous year.

 EdChoice Expert Feedback